SnigdhaRoy/Notebook/content/posts/intro-to-physics/intro-to-physics.md

 ## Gravitational Acceleration and Projectile Motion

-- G = -9.8 m/2^2 is the gravitational acceleration for the earth, it's a constant rule
+- G = -9.8 m/2^2 is the gravitational acceleration for the earth, it's a solid rule
 - Projectile Motion - a projectile is an object that is moving under the influence of gravity (friction and air resistance is ignored)
 - Gravitational acceleration affects vertical acceleration, not horizontal acceleration

 ## Newton's Laws of Motion

-- 1st law of motion - An object at rest will remain at trest unless acted on by a force.
-Ab object in motion will continue in motion unless acted on by a net force.
+- 1st law of motion - An object at rest will remain at rest unless acted on by a force.
+An object in motion will continue in motion unless acted on by a net force.

 - 2nd law of motion - The net force of an object is equal to the mass times the acceleration.
     - F = m*a  /// Fnet = mass * acceleration

 - 3rd law of motion - for every action (force) in nature there is an equal and opposite reaction.
 In other words, if object A exerts a force on object B, then object B also exerts an equal and opposite force on object A